 The venue’s East and West grandstands were declared earthquake-prone and closed in 2017 and 2018.
 The repair and refurbishment project was approved in 2019 after we sought feedback from the community.

-The repaired West Stand reopened in September 2022 while the East Stand is being rebuilt and is expected to open its doors to users in 2024/25.
+The repaired West Stand reopened in September 2022 while the East Stand is being rebuilt and is expected to open its doors to users for the 2025 winter sports season.

 At a glance:

 - The repaired West Stand reopened in 2022.

-- The East Stand is being replaced and construction started in 2022 and is set to be competed by 2024-25.
+- The East Stand is being replaced and construction started in 2022 and is set to be completed by the 2025 winter sports season.

 - The new East Stand has more space for conference and trade shows and flexibility to be used by visitors watching sport on the main pitch or outer fields.

-- A new hybrid pitch will be more resilient and take less time to recover after matches.
+- The new hybrid pitch is more resilient and takes less time to recover after matches.

-- Brighter and more eco-friendly LED lighting on the main pitch replaces the old lighting which was beyond the end of its life.
+- Brighter and more eco-friendly LED lighting on the main pitch have replaced the old lighting which was beyond the end of its life.

 Funding the project: